 The south parking area was there in 2003 when, by dint of its eligibility for the National Register of Historic Places, the 12.1 acre section including the south parking area was listed to the California Registry of Historical Resources and afforded CEQA protections.

-The answer is clear: Absolutely Nothing.
+The answer to the above question is clear: Absolutely Nothing.

 The south parking area was recognized then as protecting a sense of open space around the hotel, and continues today as a necessary part of the expansive setting in which the hotel stands boldly and majestically apart from other structures in the area to express its unique architectural grandeur.